timescale/docs/timescaledb/how-to-guides/ingest-data/ingest-telegraf.md

     A configuration file enables a CPU input plugin that samples various metrics about CPU usage, and the PostgreSQL output plugin.
-The file also includes all available input, output, processor, and aggregator plugins, commented out and you can enable them as required.
+The file also includes all available input, output, processor, and aggregator plugins.
+These are commented out commented out by default.
+You can enable them as required.

 1. Test the sample configuration file `telegraf.conf` that you generated: